|

 founded on trust and confidence.
 It is our duty to preserve client

+confidences.
 Confidentiality is a priority in this office.
 Specific procedures

-have been instituted in this office to safeguard this client confidentiality.
+have been instituted in this office to safeguard this client

+as our client.
 The Internet is not a confidential way to transmit

 messages.
 It is possible for people to intercept and read email